anishganapathi/Anish-Portfolio-React/README.md

 To get started with this project, follow these steps:

 Clone this repository to your local machine.
-Install the required dependencies using npm or yarn.
+Install the required dependencies using npm.
 Explore the project's source code and follow the documentation provided in the codebase.

 ## Getting Started